xbigi/Extract-mp4-from-folder/README.md

 -Open the .py file in visual studio code

--Replace "maindir" with the directory of your choice
+-Replace "maindir" with the directory of your choice (e.g. "C:\Downloads\Videos" )

 -run